 Key equality & diversity facts

-- Only 8% of FTSE100 board members are BAME, compared to 14% of the overall population
+- Only 8% of FTSE100 board members are BAME; the overall population is 14%.

 Top tips to help tackle unconscious bias in your firm

-- Accept that we all have unconscious biases - It's part of being human but if we don't acknowledge this, we can't tackle it.
-You can take an Implicit Association Test (IAT) to become more aware of your own biases.
+Bias is part of being human, but if we don't acknowledge this, we can't tackle it.
+Take an Implicit Association Test (IAT) to become more aware of your own biases.

-- Pay particular attention to bias related to the nine protected characteristics - For example, age, disability, sex, maternity, race, religion, etc - as this is discrimination and hence illegal.
+For example, age, disability, sex, maternity, race, religion, etc. - as this is discrimination and hence illegal.

-- Widen your social circle - Don't sit with the same people every day; move around and spend time with other people from different cultural and academic backgrounds etc. This will build your cultural competence and lead to better understanding.
+Don't sit with the same colleague every day.
+Move around and spend time with people from different cultural and academic backgrounds etc. This will build your cultural competence and lead to better understanding.

-- Avoid making assumptions or relying on gut instinct - For example, "My boss said that she didn't offer me the project because I have a new baby and there's some travel."
-Don't assume you know best as you may jump to the wrong conclusion.
+For example, "My boss said that she didn't offer me the project because I have a new baby and there's some travel."
+Don't assume you know best, as you may jump to the wrong conclusion.

-- Use rotas to avoid stereotyping - Have rotas for 'housekeeping' tasks, such as taking the minutes in a meeting, organising refreshments, etc to ensure fairness and reduce the potential for gender stereotyping.
+Have rotas for 'housekeeping' tasks, such as taking the minutes in a meeting, organising refreshments, etc., to ensure fairness and reduce the potential for gender stereotyping.

 Want to learn more about Equality & Compliance?